 The Aurora AS420C Desktop is a space-saving solution for those that only need to shred documents on a somewhat rare basis.
 In our testing we found that It was capable of shredding 4 pages at once, making it plenty powerful enough for even the longest bills or account statements that you might want to render unreadable.
 If you don't shred too much, but do find yourself shredding at least a few pages a day, you might be better served by the AmazonBasics 6-Sheet Cross Cut.
-It also costs only $30, has a larger bin and is a bit more powerful.
+It is also inexpensive, has a larger bin, and is a bit more powerful.

 Aurora AS420C Desktop Review

 Our Analysis and Test Results